Department of Developmental Biology

 - vitamins: C, E, provitamin A

-- other substances: zearalenone, caffeine, melatonin, sugars, proteins, fatty acids, sterols, total lipids, photosynthetic pigments, H2O2, etc.
+- other substances: caffeine, melatonin, sugars, proteins, fatty acids, total lipids, photosynthetic pigments, etc.

-3. Measurements of oxidative stress enzymes activity (SOD, catalase, peroxidase)
+2. Measurements of oxidative stress enzymes activity (SOD, catalase, peroxidase).

-4. Measurements of electrolyte leakage and osmotic potential
+3. Measurements of electrolyte leakage and osmotic potential.

-8. Measurements of plant tissue metabolic activity via calorimetric methods
+5. Measurements of plant tissue metabolic activity via calorimetric methods.

-10. The algae cultivation under controlled light and temperature conditions, controlling the algae growth to obtain metabolites useful in industry
+6. The algae cultivation under controlled light and temperature conditions.

 Publications